13 Time Management Strategies for Effective Professionals

 1. Be Organized

 The first thing you have to remember is to be organized.
-Managing your time goes hand-in-hand with being organized because if you are orderly, you can effectively complete your tasks if you follow your system.
+Time management strategies go hand-in-hand with being organized because if you are orderly, you can effectively complete your tasks if you follow your system.

 Most of the other strategies listed below require you to be organized, and this is one of the most important traits you need to have to be successful in managing your own time.